techiediaries/techiediaries/_posts/2020/angular/2020-01-15-styling-angular-9-8-7-example-with-bootstrap-4-navbar-tables-forms-and-cards.md

 In this tutorial, we'll learn how to integrate and use bootstrap 4 with Angular 9.

 We'll see how to initialize an Angular 9 project and integrate it with Bootstrap 4.
-Next, we'll use the various Bootstrap 4 CSS utilities to create a responsive layout with tables, forms, buttons, cards and jumbotrons.
+Next, we'll use the various Bootstrap 4 CSS utilities to create a responsive layout with navbars, tables, forms, buttons, cards and jumbotrons.

 [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) is a free and open-source CSS framework for creating responsive layouts, it's mobile-first and contains ready CSS utilities for typography, forms, buttons, and navigation, etc.

+> This tutorial works with all recent versions of Angular i.e v7/v8 and v9.

+## Angular 9/8 and Bootstrap 4 by Example

 There are various ways of [integrating Bootstrap 4 with your Angular 9](https://www.techiediaries.com/angular-bootstrap/) application.
 Let's see a possible solution by example.